 Education complaint process at the Faculty of Fine and Performing Arts

-All who work and study at the Faculty of Fine and Performing Arts:
+We who are active at the Faculty of Fine and Performing Arts:

 • treat one another with consideration and respect.